 In 1990, Miller was serving as the senior pastor at First Baptist Church in Brenham, Texas when he contracted a flu virus (2).
-According to Miller’s own words: “In January, I contracted a flu virus that ultimately penetrated the mylan sheath of my vocal folds and damaged the nerve tissue beyond repair” (3).
-The damage of the virus on his vocal folds was significant and permanently damaged the nerve tissue.
-Miller sought out medical care in hope of healing.
-As one would expect a pastor’s voice is essential to his occupation, and over the following three years Miller says that he:
+According to Miller: “In January, I contracted a flu virus that ultimately penetrated the mylan sheath of my vocal folds and damaged the nerve tissue beyond repair” (3).
+The damage of the virus on his vocal folds was significant as it permanently damaged nerve tissue.
+Miller sought after medical care because, as one might expect, a pastor’s voice is essential to the occupation.
+Over the following three years Miller says that he:

 “was seen by over 63 specialists and their teams (totaling over 200 doctors) as they tried to diagnose and treat me.
 I had been left with a voice that sounded like the worst case of laryngitis you have ever heard, and could only make that if I screamed at the top of my lungs.”

-Nonetheless, Miller and his wife began attending Houston’s First Baptist Church, and one year later he was asked to teach an adult Sunday school class (4).
+Miller and his wife began attending Houston’s First Baptist Church and one year later he was asked to teach an adult Sunday school class (4).
 He declined at first, fearing that no-one would be able to understand him, but after some persistence he agreed,

 “I began my discourse, “I have had, and you have had, in times past, pit experiences.”
 On the word, “pit,” the pressure that had been in my throat for three years was gone as if someone had removed their hand from choking me.”

-Given that the church recorded sermons in order to make them available for those who could not attend the services, one can access the YouTube recording in which Miller says the moment of healing took place (see 01:49 in the cip).
+Fortunately because the church recorded sermons to make them available for those not in attendance, one is able to access the YouTube recording in which Miller says the moment of healing took place (see 01:49 in the clip).
 Miller continues,

 “I continued, startled, “We’ve all had times when our life seemed to be in a pit, in a grave, and we didn’t have an answer for the pit we find ourselves in.”
 While I was speaking, I was swallowing choke-free, and I’ll never forget my thought, is that what I think it is?”